 Obviously the latter is easier to understand and remember.
 Instead of telling the

 person how to change oil, in small detailed steps, we’re saying what we want done.

-And that’s the difference between imperative and declarative programming.
+And in much the same way, that’s the difference between imperative and declarative programming.

 Declarative Programs are Easier to Write and Understand than Imperative Ones